zzhangjii/learning-library/ospa-library/github-ideas/README.md

 * Determine best mechanism for document creation, edit, and deployment.

 ### Issues :warning:
 * Only selected **OSPA GitHub Admin** individuals will be able to modify Oracle GitHub's Learning-Library/ospa-library repository(Ale, Dan, John, so far...)
+Having repository "gatekeepers" will avoid conflicts on the production repository.
 * OSPA management has decided upon individual folders for different teams/products/labs; to date they are:
   * adw
   * appdev